 Expert’s Word: How to Use Spices Without Harming Your Health

-“Spices in daily nutrition serve not only a flavoring but also a physiological role.
-In culinary amounts, many spices support digestion: ginger, fennel, cumin, and coriander help reduce bloating and spasms, black pepper and mustard stimulate the production of digestive juices, and ginger has proven effectiveness against nausea.
+Natalia Sydorets, gastroenterologist/dietitian“Spices in daily nutrition serve not only a flavoring role but also a physiological one.
+In culinary amounts, many spices support digestion: ginger, fennel, cumin, and coriander help reduce bloating and spasms; black pepper and mustard stimulate the production of digestive juices; and ginger has proven effectiveness against nausea.

-At the same time, it is important to remember that spices are concentrated bioactive substances.
+At the same time, remember that spices are concentrated bioactive substances.
 Therefore, there are certain limitations:

-• For allergies: caution is needed with mustard, sesame, and complex spice blends.
+- For allergies: use caution with mustard, sesame, and complex spice blends.

-Regarding healing properties: spices do contain anti-inflammatory and antioxidant compounds, but in the composition of dishes, they only support physiological processes and do not replace treatment.
-Their strength lies in regular, moderate use as part of a balanced diet.”
+Regarding healing properties: spices do contain anti-inflammatory and antioxidant compounds, but in the amounts used in dishes they only support physiological processes and do not replace medical treatment.
+Their benefit lies in regular, moderate use as part of a balanced diet.

 For more tips from gastroenterologist and dietitian Natalia Sydorets, check out her pages on FB, Instagram.